Economic and Social Council

 Committee Topics

-Addressing the Consequences of Deficit Spending and Increasing Levels National Debt
+Addressing the Consequences of Deficit Spending and Increasing Levels of National Debt

 Neoliberalism is characterized by the principles of free trade, deregulation of the private sector, and decreased corporate taxes.
 While such policies have incurred economic growth in many developed nations, the decrease in taxation has entailed an increase in austerity measures and a rise in national debt across the world.
 These problems have only been further accentuated by the pandemic of 2020, which forced nation states to increase government spending to combat the global recession.
 Accumulating debt could threaten the stability of a nation's economy through decreasing investors' trusts and asset bubble bursts.
 It is the responsibility of all nation states to come together and tackle the challenges that come with increasing national debt.